 Hyeonseo Lee Hyeonseo Lee’s bestselling memoir, The Girl with Seven Names: A North Korean Defector’s Story, has been published around the world so far in 22 languages, and counting.

 Ming Liu Ming Liu contributes to the FT, China International Business, V and to the Asia Literary Review, et al. Her debut novel, Our Man in China, is currently on submission.

 Leza Lowitz Leza Lowitz is an award-winning, multi-genre writer and Japanese-English translator whose YA novel Up from the Sea is published by Penguin Random House.

-Victor Mallet Victor Mallet is Asia news editor of the FT.
-His new book, River of Life, River of Death: The Ganges and India’s Future immediately reached the bestseller list.
+Victor Mallet Victor Mallet, former Delhi bureau chief & Asia News editor with the FT, is nowFT's Paris bureau chief.
+His book, River of Life, River of Death: The Ganges and India’s Future immediately reached the bestseller list.
 Photo: Ayesha Sitara.

-Hannah Lucinda Smith Hannah Lucinda Smith is The Times's correspondent in Turkey, where she has covered conflicts, a coup attempt and the rise of controversial president, Recep Tayyip Erdogan.
+Hannah Lucinda Smith Hannah Lucinda Smith is The Times's correspondent in Turkey and the author of Erdogan Rising: The Battle for the Soul of Turkey.
 Photo: Bradley Secker

 Carolyn Taylor Carolyn Taylor, author of Walking the Talk, is one of the world’s foremost experts in organisational culture change and the Executive Chair of Walking the Talk.